itmat/Normalization/README.md

            	 list_of_exons_counts_MIN.txt
 	    	 list_of_exons_counts_MAX.txt

-* &lt;annotation file> : should be downloaded from UCSC known-gene track including at minimum name, chrom, strand, exonStarts, exonEnds, all kgXref fields and hgnc, spDisease, protein and gene fields from the Linked Tables table.
+* &lt;annotation file> : should be downloaded from UCSC known-gene track including at minimum name, chrom, strand, exonStarts, exonEnds, all kgXref fields and hgnc, spDisease, protein and gene fields from the Linked Tables table
 > annotation file for mm9 and hg19 available: `Normalization/norm_scripts/ucsc_known_hg19` and `Normalization/norm_scripts/ucsc_known_hg19`
 * &lt;loc> : full path of the directory with the sample directories (`READS`)
 * option : <br>